vuthanhtung2412/computer-setup/README.md

     + About dev set up use **conda and direnv** to smoothly switch env between project.
 This also eliminate CUDA integration issue of nix packages
     + TODO : **nix for installation/Ansible for CUDA integrated app + dotfiles management with chezmoi + project-based Development env with conda and direnv**
   + Solution 2 :
     + I can still govern the dotfiles with nix home manager, but the dotfiles is written in a way much more readable and not dependent on home-manager internals.
-[This repo](https://github.com/omerxx/dotfiles) have some pretty cool shit that i can learn form.
-A more flexible option can be using chezmoi which keep dotfiles mutables and track their changes, however, we can still reuse dotfiles from previous idea since it is not too home-manager dependent.
+[This repo](https://github.com/omerxx/dotfiles) have some pretty cool shit that i can learn form. **A more flexible option can be using chezmoi which keep dotfiles mutables and track their changes, however, we can still reuse dotfiles from previous idea since it is not too home-manager dependent (preferred).**
     + fix CUDA integration problem of nix installed packages.
     + In every project, heavy package (eg. pytorch, tensorflow, torchvision) would be sourced with direnv via `use nix`
     + [This Youtube channel](https://www.youtube.com/@devopstoolbox) is super based and exactly what I try to achieve.

+# TO LEARN NEOVIM
++ Testing
++ Debuging
++ Database
++ LSP
+  + Auto lint
+  + Install new LSP
+  + Error highlight
++ Git
+  + Change branch
+  + checkout a file content from another branch
+  + Git commit / git push
+  + Git stash
+  + Cherry pick
+  + rebase
++ Movement
+  + 'd' is delete not cut
+  + 'jj' to escape to normal mode
+  + Jump to definition
+  + Display definition
+  + Jump back to where cursor was
+  + Select and Edit multiple occurrence of a word
+  + Jump to a specific word in a line
+  + Refractoring
+  + Navigate with Table of content of a file
+  + Go to Declaration: Navigate to where a symbol is declared (useful for type definition
+  + Find all reference of a function or class
+  + Find implementation of an abstract class
+  + Change case and format : switch between bold, italic, uppercase, lowercase
+  + expand or contract text block
+  + duplicate line
+  + move block of text up down (alt + up/down in vscode)
+  + intellisense autocompletion